FidelusAleksander/ghcertified/content/questions/actions/question-116.md

 ---
-question: "When can you delete workflow runs?"
+question: "When can you delete workflow runs? (selct two)"
 archetype: "questions"
 title: "Question 116"
 draft: false